 - Escríbenos (Write to us).

-Anyway, we will learn more about Spanish Commands with Pronouns in another lesson.
+We will learn more about Spanish Commands with Pronouns in another lesson.

-7. To form the Negative Spanish Commands we will use the form of «usted» and the collocations of the pronouns will change too, but we will study this in the following lesson.
+7. To form the Negative Spanish Commands, we will use the form of «usted» and the collocations of the pronouns will change too, but we will study this in the following lesson.